MicrosoftDocs/azure-devops-docs/docs/repos/git/repository-settings.md

 ## View and edit repository settings

-You can configure settings and policies for all repositories in a project, for individual repositories, and for individual branches of repositories.
+You can configure settings and policies for all project repositories, for individual repositories, or for individual repository branches.

 > [!NOTE]
-> It's best to configure repository settings either at the project level or for each individual repository, but not both.
+> It's best to configure repository settings either at the project level or for individual repositories, but not both.
 If you configure settings at more than one level, the system honors the most restrictive setting.
 Configuring settings at only one level minimizes confusion and Git performance issues.

 #### [Browser](#tab/browser)